 The Colored Musicians Club is the only remaining African American club of its kind in the United States.
 In 1999, it was designated a historical preservation site.
+In 2018, it was designated as a National Historic Site.
 Currently, the Club is promoting historical research and the preservation of jazz in Buffalo.
 Members offer free jazz lessons to community youth, and hold a jam session at the club on Sunday evenings.
 Giants of jazz like Duke Ellington, Dizzy Gillespie and Miles Davis once played at the city’s Colored Musicians Club.
 It continues to operate as a club and a jazz history museum.